-Washington, DC -- This Labor Day weekend, more than 1,500 museums nationwide offered a final 'thank you' to military families through the Blue Star Museums program, which concluded on September 5.
-Blue Star Museums is a national partnership among Blue Star Families, the National Endowment for the Arts, and museums across the country that offers free admission to active duty military personnel and their families between Memorial Day and Labor Day.
+Washington, DC - Blue Star Museums closed out its third year with more than 1,800 museums offering free admission to active duty military personnel and their families between Memorial Day and Labor Day.
+Blue Star Museums is a national partnership among Blue Star Families, the National Endowment for the Arts, and museums across the country.
 Leadership support has been provided by MetLife Foundation through Blue Star Families.

 Blue Star Museums first launched in the summer of 2010 as a way for museums to offer their appreciation to military families and enable them to enjoy the nation's cultural heritage.
 Currently, there are more than one million active duty military in the United States, and an estimated 900,000 children whose parents have served in multiple deployments.
-In the summer of 2011, 1,526 Blue Star Museums in all 50 states, the District of Columbia, Puerto Rico, and American Samoa took part in the initiative, including 744 new museums this year.
-Blue Star Museums will return next summer.
+Blue Star Museums in all 50 states, the District of Columbia, Puerto Rico, and American Samoa took part in the initiative, including 627 new museums this year.
+This summer's 1,882 participating museums are more than triple the 600 museums that launched Blue Star Museums in the summer of 2010.

 National service organizations, including the American Association of Museums, the Association of Art Museum Directors, the Association of Children's Museums, the American Association of State and Local History, and the Association of Science-Technology Centers supported the recruitment effort to increase the number of Blue Star Museums.